VIDY/embed-web-examples/docs/readme.md

 The unique identifier for any given page.

 Most web frameworks have built-in helpers to generate & ensure unique page identifiers; You may also resort to using the ```location.pathname```, if necessary.
+However, a change in your pages url will result in a different postid if ```location.pathname``` is used and ultimately a loss of that pages Vidy embeds.

 ***POSTID and APPID combination are what allows for the SDK to find the Vidys associated to each page.***